Mariya Levitanus

 - Gender, sexuality and relationship diversity within counselling and psychotherapy

-- Queer migrations
+- Queer and Trans* theories

-- Queer theory, intersectionality
+- Queer Ethics

 - Narrative inquiry